I-M-Iqbal/I-M-Iqbal.github.io/content/blog/disptaches-from-the-dark-side.md

 +++
 date = '2025-05-16T19:02:15+01:00'
-title = 'Dispatches From the Dark Side: my favourite book about law and why it remains relevant 15 years after its publication'
+title = 'Dispatches From the Dark Side: Why it remains relevant 15 years after its publication'

 tags = ["Terrorism Law"]